zichuan-liu/ContraLSP/readme.md

 # (ICLR 2024) Explaining Time Series via Contrastive and Locally Sparse Perturbations (ContraLSP)

 Code for **Explaining Time Series via Contrastive and Locally Sparse Perturbations** accepted by ICLR 2024.
 ContraLSP is implemented in PyTorch and tested on different time series tasks, including classification and prediction benchmarks.
-Our experiments are based on [time_interpret](https://github.com/josephenguehard/time_interpret), and thanks to the all original authors! [[paper]](https://openreview.net/pdf?id=qDdSRaOiyb) [[code]](https://github.com/zichuan-liu/ContraLSP) [[slides]](https://github.com/zichuan-liu/ContraLSP/blob/main/intro_contralsp_slides.pdf)
+Our experiments are based on [time_interpret](https://github.com/josephenguehard/time_interpret), and thanks to the all original authors! [[paper]](https://openreview.net/pdf?id=qDdSRaOiyb) [[code]](https://github.com/zichuan-liu/ContraLSP)

+We're posting an introductory presentation on this [[slides]](https://github.com/zichuan-liu/ContraLSP/blob/main/intro_contralsp_slides.pdf), so you can get a quick overview of the work.

 ## Citing ContraLSP
 > 🌟 If you find this resource helpful, please consider to star this repository and cite our research: